 (For example: xyz@abc.com; “Group1”; 123@abc.com; )

-Below the “To” field, a drop down with templates is displayed.
-The dropdown will be updated from “TEMPLATE” table which was updated by the partner’s corresponding provider in the provider portal.
-Only templates enabled by provider should be displayed.
-To check enabled templates, we should check in X_TEMPLATE_STATUS with the template id.

-Beside the templates dropdown, a preview button is displayed.
-Clicking on the preview button will open a pop-up which displays the uploaded template with the partner merge tags updated.
-The merge tags that will be updated are partner company name, partner name/number/email and partner store registration link.
-Clicking on the preview button without selecting an Email Template, a pop up with message “Please select a template” is displayed.

-The following buttons are present below the email template drop down.
+The following buttons are present below the from field.

 These buttons will be center aligned in the page.

 They will be displayed in the following order:

 Send: Clicking on the send button will update the emails in EMAILMESSAGE table with low priority (3).
 Confirmation pop-up with message “Email sent successfully” will be displayed.
 Clicking the Ok button in the confirmation pop-up, the List of Emails page will be displayed.